CropTrack: A Tracking with Re-Identification Framework for Precision Agriculture: Evaluation

 \subsection{Tracking Performance under Varying Detection Accuracy}

-It is important to validate that our method performs well with current detectors and remains robust as detection accuracy improves.
-Therefore, we tested CropTrack under different detection accuracy levels by generating perturbed bounding boxes from ground-truth annotations.
-To simulate realistic detector outputs, we introduced three types of perturbations into the ground-truth bounding boxes. \begin{enumerate} \item Localization noise (LN): We perturbed each bounding box by adding random spatial noise to its center coordinates and scaling noise to its width and height.
-The perturbation magnitudes were controlled with a predefined noise probability, producing varying distortion levels of LN. \item False negatives (FNs): We randomly removed a fraction of bounding boxes according to a specified FN rate.
-This simulates missed detections. \item False positives (FPs): We randomly sampled additional bounding boxes within the image frame.
-These boxes were added at a specified FP rate to represent spurious detections. \end{enumerate}
+To confirm that our method performs well with current detectors and remains robust as detection accuracy improves, we tested CropTrack under different detection accuracy levels.
+Concretely, we introduced three types of perturbations into the ground-truth bounding boxes. \begin{enumerate} \item Localization noise (LN): We perturbed each bounding box to produce varying distortion levels by adding random spatial noise to its center coordinates and scaling noise to its width and height. \item False negatives (FNs): We randomly removed a fraction of bounding boxes to simulate missed detections. \item False positives (FPs): We randomly sampled additional bounding boxes to represent spurious detections. \end{enumerate}

 The perturbation procedure was controlled by three parameters: LN probability, FN rate, and FP rate.
 As shown in Fig.~\ref{fig:varying_detection_accuracy}, three distinct noise levels, labeled A, B, and C, were evaluated alongside a ground-truth baseline, labeled D. The specific parameter configurations for each noise level are detailed in Table~\ref{tab:noise_level_settings}.
 The results demonstrate that CropTrack achieves considerably higher performance than baseline approaches as detection quality increases.
 Notably, the gains in HOTA, MOTA, AssA, and IDF1 indicate that our approach is more effective at maintaining accurate and consistent object identities.
-Additionally, lower values of IDsw and Frag reflect the robustness of our method in minimizing identity switches and fragmentation under challenging conditions.
+Additionally, lower values of IDsw and Frag reflect the robustness of our method in minimizing identity switches and fragmentation.
 Collectively, these findings highlight the resilience of CropTrack to variations in detection quality and its superior capacity to maintain long-term object trajectories.